-In April 2014, we received 30-day Letters from the IRS and the Revenue Agents Report ("RAR") for the 2006 and October 2007 tax years.
-We disagreed with several of the proposed adjustments in the RAR and filed a formal appeals protest with the IRS.
-The issues being protested in appeals relate to assertions by the IRS that: (i) certain foreign currency denominated intercompany loans from our foreign subsidiaries to certain U.S. subsidiaries should be recharacterized as equity for U.S. federal income tax purposes and constitute deemed dividends from such foreign subsidiaries to our U.S. subsidiaries; (ii) in calculating the amount of U.S. taxable income resulting from our Hilton Honors guest loyalty program, we should not reduce gross income by the estimated costs of future redemptions, but rather such costs would be deductible at the time the points are redeemed; and (iii) certain foreign currency denominated loans issued by one of our Luxembourg subsidiaries whose functional currency is USD, should instead be treated as issued by one of our Belgian subsidiaries whose functional currency is the euro, and thus foreign currency gains and losses with respect to such loans should have been measured in euros, instead of USD.
-In January 2016, we received a 30-day Letter from the IRS and the RAR for the December 2007 through 2010 tax years, which included proposed adjustments that reflect the carryover effect of the three protested issues from 2006 through October 2007.
-These proposed adjustments are also being protested in appeals, and formal appeals protests have been submitted.
-In April 2016, we requested a Technical Advice Memorandum ("TAM") from the IRS with respect to the treatment of the foreign currency gains and losses on loans issued by our Luxembourg subsidiary.
-We received a taxpayer favorable TAM in October
+In prior periods, we received 30-day Letters from the IRS and the Revenue Agents Report ("RARs") for the 2006 through the 2013 tax years.
+We disagreed with several of the proposed adjustments in the RARs and filed formal appeals protests with the IRS.
+The issues being protested in appeals relate to assertions by the IRS that: (i) certain foreign currency denominated intercompany loans from our foreign subsidiaries to certain U.S. subsidiaries should be recharacterized as equity for U.S. federal income tax purposes and constitute deemed dividends from such foreign subsidiaries to our U.S. subsidiaries and (ii) in calculating the amount of U.S. taxable income resulting from Hilton Honors, we should not reduce gross income by the estimated costs of future redemptions, but rather such costs would be deductible at the time the points are redeemed.
+The unsettled proposed adjustments sought by the IRS for the tax years with open audits would result in additional U.S. federal tax owed of approximately \$817 million, excluding interest and penalties and potential state income taxes.

-2018, and this issue is no longer being pursued by IRS Appeals for any of the open tax years.
-In September 2018, we received a 30-day Letter from the IRS and the RAR for the 2011 through 2013 tax years, which reflects proposed adjustments for the carryover effect of the two remaining protested issues from 2006 through October 2007.
-The adjustments for tax years 2011 through 2013 will also be protested in appeals, and formal protests have been submitted.
-After receipt of the TAM relating to the Luxembourg subsidiary, in total, the two remaining proposed adjustments sought by the IRS for the tax years with open audits would result in additional U.S. federal tax owed of approximately \$817 million, excluding interest and penalties and potential state income taxes.
 The portion of this amount related to Hilton Honors would result in a decrease to our future tax liability when the points are redeemed.
 We disagree with the IRS's position on each of these assertions and intend to vigorously contest them.
 However, based on continuing appeals process discussions with the IRS, we believe that it is more likely than not that we will not recognize the full benefit related to certain of the issues being appealed.
-Accordingly, as of December 31, 2019, we had recorded \$58 million of unrecognized tax benefits related to these issues.
+Accordingly, as of December 31, 2020, we had recorded \$97 million of unrecognized tax benefits related to these issues.